adrienZ/zigzag-boilerplate/README.md

 ## Caveats

-the `htmlWebpackPlugin` does not allow HMR. you can either :
+HMR is enabled by default for all but .html/.ejs. the `htmlWebpackPlugin` does not allow HMR, it can only live reload (reload page on save).

-* forget about it
-* activate live reload, but lose HMR. you have to include your file in your js like this:

 ```javascript
 import 'ejs-loader!@base/index.ejs'